puavo-org/puavo-os/parts/conf/README.md

 `/usr/share/puavo/features/*/info.json`.
 There should be files in JSON-format like this:

     {
       "keys": {
         "gnome": {
           "default": false,
           "description": "Gnome desktop environment",
           "type": "boolean"
         }
       }
     }

-Here we define key "gnome" to be of type boolean and that has a default value "false".
+Here we define key `gnome` to be of type boolean and that has a default value `false`.

 ### feature profiles

-It is possible to write feature profiles to "/etc/puavoimage/feature-profiles.json".
+It is possible to write feature profiles to `/etc/puavoimage/feature-profiles.json`.
 This is a feature template file with the following JSON-format:

     [
       {
         "key": "*",
         "profile": {
           "nfshomes": "true"
         }
       },
       {
         "key": "hosttype",
         "matchmethod": "exact",
         "pattern": "thinclient",
         "profile": {
           "nfshomes": "false"
         }
       },
       {
         "key": "infotv",
         "matchmethod": "exact",
         "pattern": "true",
         "profile": {
           "gnome": "false"
         }
       }
     ]

 `key` determines the parameter key that is used to look up parameters from Puavo-settings and kernel arguments (kernel arguments override Puavo-settings).
 Key `matchmethod` determines the method for matching:
-"exact", "glob" and "regex" are supported.
+`exact`, `glob` and `regex` are supported.
 Value is tested against the value set in `pattern`, and if a match is successful, settings under `profile` are put to use.

-For example, if we provide "puavo.feature.infotv=true" on kernel command-line, with the above configuration also "gnome" will be set to "false" (unless some other settings that have priority will override that).
+For example, if we provide `puavo.feature.infotv=true` on kernel command-line, with the above configuration also `gnome` will be set to `false` (unless some other settings that have priority will override that).

 ### settings from hardware quirks database